 Around Noon: Lunch in the Park

 Exit Shoren-in Temple and walk north again on Jingu-michi.
 Cross Sanjo-dori and continue north in the direction of the giant orange tori (Shinto shrine gate).
 When you get to the gate, look to your right.
-The brick building is the Kyoto Metropolitan Museum of Art.
+The brick building is the Kyoto City KYOCERA Museum of Art (formerly Kyoto Municipal Museum of Art).
 This won’t likely interest your children, but that’s not why you’ve come here.
 Walk to the right, around the back of the museum.
 Here, you’ll find a nice little pond with grassy banks.
 It’s perfect for a picnic and to give the kids a run.
 While one parent stays here with the kids, the other parent can walk over to the large 7-11 convenience store which is at the southwest corner of the Jingu-michi/Niomon-dori intersection.
 Here, you can buy all kinds of sandwiches, rice balls (onigiri) and pastries for a picnic lunch.
 If you prefer to eat at a restaurant, you’ll find several restaurants on Sanjo-dori Street, nearby.

 1pm: Kyoto City Zoo